915-Muscalagiu-AncaIoana/TODO-Prioritizer-VSCode-Extension/README.md

 ## Requirements

+This extension requires Python > 3.9 and `pip` > 21.2.4 for the machine learning model to run inference.
+If these versions are not available, TODOs that lack a specified priority keyword will automatically be considered of the least priority, as in version 1 of the extension, where priority prediction was not available.

-This extension doesn't have any particular prerequisites other than requiring Visual Studio Code to be installed.
-It works seamlessly with the most recent versions of Visual Studio Code, more precisely with version 1.80.0 and higher.
+Additionally, the extension requires Visual Studio Code version 1.80.0 or higher.
+It works seamlessly with the most recent versions of Visual Studio Code.

 ## Extension Settings